JoseBravoMata/Comp3613-project-journal/README.md

 ### 3. 05/11/2020- I integrated the firebase database.I applied tests for and added the functions setUpUserDoc and setUpTutorDoc to the register page, I fixed and refactored all code for the register page until all tests had a pass.
 I partially fixed the UI for the log in and register pages.
 I linked the Home.html page to the index and register pages.
 After everything was finished I uploaded the app as the version 0.0.2 to the github.
 I updated thd Trello board to show the login and register pages were completed for this sprint.(4 hrs)

 ## Week 9
 ### 1. 10/11/2020- I worked on the gantt chart and burndown chart for the 2nd sprint.
 I added all the current work to the gantt chart and to the burndown chart.
-I noticed that we may be proceeding at a good pace for the project.
+I noticed that we may be proceeding at a good pace for the project based on the burndown chart.
 (4hrs)
+### 2. 11/11/2020- I completed the gantt chart fot sprint one and worked on the burndown chsrts for sprints 1 and 2.
+I completed the gantt chart for sprint two and the burndown chart for sprint two.
+I posted the charts in the whatsapp group.
+I compiled the work from sprint 1 into the gantt chart for sprint two to get the total view.(4 hrs)